-Avoid following mistakes while setting up a WordPress site
+Things to Avoid while Setting up a WordPress Site

 WordPress.org is a free and cutting platform, however, to make the best use of it, you need to have the best hosting plan.
 If the overall hosting is slower then it will not only ruin the user experience but also increase the bounce rate.
 A higher bounce rate can hamper your complete SEO efforts and let your competitors outperform you.